 8th March 2022

 One of the most important parts of the One City Ecological Emergency Strategy (OCEES) is analysing Bristol’s wildlife and habitat data to create baselines for improvement and identify gaps and opportunities to enhance resilience.
 It is crucial to have this data to measure whether implemented solutions are succeeding in reversing the decline of Bristol’s biodiversity.
-Since the OCEES was launched in September 2020, there has been progress in these areas throughout 2021.
+Since the OCEES was launched in September 2020, there has been progress in these areas throughout 2021 and 2022.

 Following September 2020, a working group of One City partners commissioned Ecosulis, Rewilding and Nature Recovery Experts, to assess the state of ecological network mapping in Bristol and provide recommendations for modelling.
 Natural England provided £5000 to progress the Ecological Network research, matched by funding from Bristol City Council.

 In their report, Ecosulis considered and suggested possible approaches that Bristol could take for Ecological Network modelling.
 Standard approaches focused on habitat composition and connectivity, while a pioneering approach encouraged integrating technology and ecology advance together for more ‘active’ models.

 The working group agreed that a pioneered new approach is the goal, but standard modelling with additional data layers must first be undertaken.
 This first phase has been commissioned by Bristol City Council.
 A completed model and public ecological network map are hoped to be ready for Autumn 2022.
 Once ready, this will then be followed by the next phase of analysis and data collection to start understanding gaps and opportunities in the existing ecological network.